 Personal information related to health is one of the most sensitive types of personal information because it encompasses the physical, mental and emotional status of individuals over their lifetime.
-It is used for several purposes, including client care, financial reimbursement, education, research, social services, quality assurance, risk management, public health regulation, litigation, and commerce.
+It is used for a number of purposes, including client care, financial reimbursement, education, research, social services, quality assurance, risk management, public health regulation, litigation and commerce.

-Protecting clients' personal information is a priority for Dietitians because it is fundamental to maintaining the dietitian-client relationship.
-When seeking Dietitian's expertise, clients disclose their personal information because they trust their Dietitian to protect their privacy.
-If clients do not have confidence that there are adequate safeguards in place to protect their personal information, they may refrain from disclosing critical information, refuse to provide consent to use personal information for research purposes, or not seek treatment.
+Protecting clients' personal information is a priority for physical therapists because it is fundamental to maintaining the physical therapist-client relationship.
+When seeking physical therapy, clients disclose their personal information because they trust their physical therapist to protect their privacy.
+If clients do not have confidence that their physical therapist has adequate safeguards in place to protect their personal information, they may refrain from disclosing critical information, refuse to provide consent to use personal information for research purposes or not seek treatment.